Serious Commitment

 Centre(s)

-Involving yourself in a challenge is likely to reveal personal weaknesses sooner or later.
-You may find that you lack a specific skill or necessary knowledge, which must be remedied.
-You are also liable to make mistakes or get into difficulties for reasons that are obscure, and this too must be addressed by viewing these events as opportunities for learning.
+Involving yourself in a challenge is likely to reveal gaps in personal abilities sooner or later.
+You may find that you lack a specific skill or necessary knowledge, which can be remedied by education.
+You are also liable to make mistakes or get into difficulties for reasons that are obscure.
+This too must be addressed by viewing these setbacks as opportunities for learning.

 Dynamic Duality: Learning generates two polarized but connected Centres in the Tree: L6S and L6P.